 Allow your feet some breathing space by taking your shoes off after a long day.
 You can also soak them in a running stream to improve circulation and feel fresh.
 It will also prevent any hot spots from turning into blisters.
 Clean your feet whenever possible with water or wipes.

 Also, you need to change your socks regularly to prevent the growth of bacteria.
 In addition, allow your shoes to air out.
 In case they are wet, dry them out before wearing them.

-If you’re on the trail for long durations, the pile of unwashed clothes will start accumulating.
-The only way to stay trail fresh is to give your filthy clothes a quick wash.
+If you’re on the trail for long durations, the unwashed clothes will accumulate.
+The only way to stay trail fresh is to quickly wash your filthy clothes.

-That said, doing loads of laundry in the wilderness isn’t an option.
-One pair of outer garments or a pair of underwear is the best you can do in a day.
+Doing loads of laundry in the wilderness isn’t an option.
+One pair of outer garments or underwear is the best you can do in a day.